RichiKennedy/RichiKennedy/README.md

 .🌏 From Australia 🦘 Living in Sweden 🇸🇪

-.Currently building an Unsplash clone
+.👷‍♂️ Currently building an Unsplash clone

-.Currently exploring Typescript 🦾
+.🧭 Exploring Typescript 🦾

 .👀 On the look-out for a junior frontend developer position